Saudi Mosque

+Overview

-The mosque was built by Saudi money.
+The mosque was built with the assistance of the Government of Saudi Arabia.

 For several decades, Bouddah Ould Bousseyri had been imam of the Saudi Mosque, he was a close associate of the Mauritanian regime and a supporter of Sunni Islam and a very influential figure in the apolitical Islamist camp.

-The current imam, Ahmedou Ould Lemrabet, is a thinker of politicised salafism and a supporter of state authority.
+The current imam, Ahmedou Ould Lemrabet, is a thinker of politicized salafism and a supporter of state authority.